pkp2207/BlogsGo/README.md

 How to run:-
 Run the application using the "go run main.go" command and the route to be opened is localhost:8080/blogs.

+Edit:-
+Added a basic React frontend for the same.
+Navigate to the frontend directory and run "npm start" on the terminal to start both the react app as well as the Go server.

 MONGODB_URI would require appropriate username and password.
 Hit me up for the same, if required.